nberger/collection-check/README.md

   actions = (-> coll transient (conj! -10) persistent! transient (conj!
 9) persistent! transient (disj! -10) persistent! (conj -10))
 ```

-We can do the same for sets via `assert-set-like`.
+We can do the same for sets via `assert-set-like`, for queues via `assert-queue-like`.
 For maps, `assert-map-like` takes two generators, one for keys, and another for values.

 ### license